-In the US, almost all pregnant women, 70% of teenaged (adolescent) women, and 40% of adolescent men have stretch marks.
-These are due to growth and stretching of the skin.
-They are more common in women and occur equally in all races.
+In the United States, almost all pregnant individuals, 70% of adolescent girls, and 40% of adolescent boys have stretch marks.
+These are due to growth and stretching and thinning of the skin.
+They are more common in females and occur equally in all races / ethnicities.

 Stretch marks are also seen in people who use oral or topical corticosteroids, have a disease of the adrenal gland, or have rare hereditary (genetic) disorders.

 Stretch marks are usually seen on the belly and breasts during pregnancy.
 They are common on the shoulders of bodybuilders.
 Stretch marks may be widespread or occur in other locations in people who are using corticosteroids or have an underlying disease.

 Stretch marks change in appearance with time.
 At first, they are faint pink or brownish, raised, and appear in band-like marks, which can be itchy.
 They gradually enlarge and become red to purple, often with a wrinkled surface.
 Finally, they become white or light, slightly flatter, with a crepe-paper-like appearance.
 The linear marks can be 1-10 mm wide and many centimeters long.

 - If you are using a topical corticosteroid cream, talk to your medical professional about stopping the medication or potentially substituting another medication.

 - Over-the-counter products that are marketed for fading or removing stretch marks are generally considered ineffective.

 If the stretch marks are cosmetically distressing to you, early red areas can be medically treated, but treatments may not be covered by insurance.
 Treatments include:

 - Tretinoin cream.